evannetwork/tnt-docs/docs/v0.3/For Developers/example-alice-bob.md

 ## Sample Code

-The complete sample code is built to work in nodejs.
+The complete sample code is built to work in Node.js.
 To make the documentation better readable, only the parameters and endpoint configuration is added into the text.
 Please copy this function into your runtime to use the examples.

 ```js
 const sendAndLogRequest = async ({ url, method, body, headers }) => {